openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 - GPU configuration:
   - `mig-strategy.txt`: the MIG advertisement strategy to configure in the `ClusterPolicy`
-  - `mig-label.txt`: the MIG label to apply to the DGX node
+  - `mig-label.txt`: the MIG label to apply to DGX™ A100
   - `entrypoint.cm.yaml`: the entrypoint script controlling the workload execution in the Pods
   - `job_spec.run-ssd.yaml`: the Job defining the benchmark workload